 The most surprising outcome of our webinar introducing the super-fast Komprise Elastic Data Migration feature was the questions.
-It was clear that the terms migration and archive were being used interchangeably by IT administrators, so we wanted to set the record straight.
+It was clear that the terms data migration and data archive were being used interchangeably by IT administrators, so we wanted to set the record straight.

 Sure, there are similarities, but the two are quite different and used to achieve different goals.
-With today’s massive influx of unstructured data leading to soaring storage costs, both of these data management operations are important.
+With today’s massive influx of unstructured data leading to soaring data storage costs, both of these data management operations are important.
 Choosing the right solution is critical to ensure you’re getting the features your organization needs without painting yourself into a corner.

-In this paper, we explain the differences between the use cases of archiving and migration, and when you need each, and what are the key requirements you should look for in a solution when embarking on a migration or archive project.
+In this paper, we explain the differences between the use cases of archiving and migration, and when you need each, and what are the key requirements you should look for in a solution when embarking on a data migration or data archive project.

 Migrate vs Archive: what’s the difference?